 Authors will be sent notifications of the receipt of manuscripts and editorial decisions by e-mail.
 During the review process, authors can check the status of their submitted manuscript via the online manuscript submission and review system.

 Editorial and Peer Review

 All submitted manuscripts are reviewed initially by a JAMA Psychiatry editor.
 Manuscripts are evaluated according to the following criteria: material is original and timely, writing is clear, study methods are appropriate, data are valid, conclusions are reasonable and supported by the data, information is important, and topic has general psychiatric interest.
 From these basic criteria, the editors assess a paper’s eligibility for publication.
 Manuscripts with insufficient priority for publication are rejected promptly.
 Other manuscripts are sent to expert consultants for peer review.
 Peer reviewer identities are kept confidential, but author identities are made known to reviewers.
 The existence of a manuscript under review is not revealed to anyone other than peer reviewers and editorial staff.
 Peer reviewers are required to maintain confidentiality about the manuscripts they review and must not divulge any information about a specific manuscript or its content to any third party without prior permission from the journal editors.
 Information from submitted manuscripts may be systematically collected and analyzed as part of research to improve the quality of the editorial or peer review process.
 Identifying information remains confidential.
-Final decisions regarding manuscript publication are made by the Editor, who does not have any financial relationships with any biomedical company.
+Final decisions regarding manuscript publication are made by an Editor, who does not have any relevant conflicts of interest.

 Requests to publish corrections should be sent to the editorial office.
 Corrections are reviewed by editors and authors, published promptly, and linked online to the original article.